mdean77a/QuicKB/README.md

 Todo List:

 - pydantic v2 fields warning (and cleaner config args in general)
-- LiteLLM integration into chunkers
 - Transformers verions with torch handling
 - Custom Model Card (Using base from SBERT currently)
 - Update model card for dataset (link to trained model and vice versa)
+- move hub_upload stuff closer to synth_dataset
 - Refactoring the trainer for better modular development (and integration with overall pipeline execution)
 - CPU training support